Cleiton Silva

-Cleiton Augusto Oliveira Silva (born 3 February 1987) is a Brazilian professional footballer who most recently played as a forward for Indian Super League club East Bengal.
-He is the second-highest all-time goal scorer in the Thai League 1.
+Cleiton Augusto Oliveira Silva (born 3 February 1987) is a Brazilian former professional footballer who most recently played as a forward.
+He is the third-highest all-time goal scorer in the Thai League 1.

 Career

 BEC Tero Sasana

 Silva's career took off in the 2012 season when incoming head coach Andrew Ord signed him to BEC Tero Sasana on a three-year deal.
-In his first season Cleiton won the Thai League T1 2012 Golden boot with 24 goals with Teerasil Dangda.
+In his first season Cleiton won the 2012 Thai Premier League Golden boot with 24 goals with Teerasil Dangda.

 In 2013 he won the 2013 Thai Premier League Player of the month march and the striker of the year award.

 Muangthong United

 After short unsuccessful spell with Delfines in Mexico, in late 2014 he signed for Muangthong United in Thai Premier League and scored five goals during the second leg of the 2014 Thai Premier League.
 With a hat-trick in a 3–0 win over in the 2016 season Silva became the first foreigner to score 100 league goals in Thailand.